 How to Get Certified as a Personal Trainer

-Once you have decided that you do have the necessary characteristics to be a personal trainer, you need to get certified.
-There are many different certification programs to choose from.
+Once you have decided that you do have the necessary characteristics to be a personal trainer, becoming certified is important.
+There are many different certification programs to choose from and even in certain ways you can get a certification for free.
 They aren’t all the same, so you need to choose well.

 The most recognized names for personal training certification are the:

 - National Academy of Sports Medicine